 For workers who are already in a financially precarious situation—living right at the threshold of economic hardship—losing wages to take unpaid leave can push them into economic hardship (defined as falling below 200% of the federal poverty level).

 For workers, paid leave can mean the difference between falling into hardship or not.
-Indeed, paid leave could protect 68% of workers who would otherwise fall into economic hardship if they had to take unpaid leave.
+Indeed, paid leave would protect 68% of workers who would otherwise fall into economic hardship if they had to take unpaid leave.
 Black and Hispanic workers face a greater likelihood of falling into short-term economic hardship under unpaid leave and a lower likelihood of leaving economic hardship under paid leave compared to non-Hispanic white workers.

 Even under a partial wage-replacement program similar to the California paid leave policy, one-third of workers would not be protected from falling into hardship even with paid leave.
 These are workers with the lowest incomes right above 200% of the federal poverty level.
 These workers would only be helped by programs that offered 100% wage replacement, instead of partial wage replacement.